-In the vast majority of cases a suicide attemptor would choose differently if they were not in great distress and were able to evaluate their options objectively.
+In the vast majority of cases, a person attempting suicide would choose differently if they were not in great distress and were able to evaluate their options objectively.
 Most suicidal people give warning signs in the hope that they will be rescued, because they are intent on stopping their emotional pain, not on dying.

 It's probably more helpful to distinguish between these two types of depression and treat each accordingly than to simply diagnose all such depression as being a form of mental illness, even though a person suffering from a reactive depression might match the diagnostic criteria typically used to diagnose clinical depression.
 For example, Appleby and Condonis write:

 The majority of individuals who commit suicide do not have a diagnosable mental illness.
 They are people just like you and I who at a particular time are feeling isolated, desperately unhappy and alone.
 Suicidal thoughts and actions may be the result of life's stresses and losses that the individual feels they just can't cope with.